235 further coronavirus cases in Mid Sussex, official figures show

-A total of 18,966 people had been confirmed as testing positive for coronavirus in Mid Sussex when the UK coronavirus daily dashboard was updated on November 22 (Monday), up from 18,428 on Friday.
+A total of 18,428 people had been confirmed as testing positive for Covid-19 in Mid Sussex when the UK coronavirus daily dashboard was updated on November 19 (Friday), up from 18,193 on Thursday.

-However, there were no new coronavirus deaths recorded over the weekend in Mid Sussex.
+However, there were no new coronavirus deaths recorded in the latest 24-hour period in Mid Sussex.

 It means there have been no deaths in the past week, which is the same as the previous week.